-Author has written 252 stories for Smallville, Arrow, Flash, Batman, Person of Interest, Doctor Who, Batman Begins/Dark Knight, Justice League, Gotham, Death Wish, Superman, Star Wars, Shooter, Avengers, Man From Snowy River, Legends of Tomorrow, James Bond, JAG, NCIS, Shadow, Last Man Standing, Batman Beyond, Veronica Mars, Elementary, Marvel, Sherlock, Teen Titans, Batman: Arkham Asylum, Fringe, Spider-Man, X-Men: The Movie, Red Dead Redemption, Daredevil, and Supergirl.
+Author has written 311 stories for Smallville, Arrow, Flash, Batman, Person of Interest, Doctor Who, Batman Begins/Dark Knight, Justice League, Gotham, Death Wish, Superman, Star Wars, Shooter, Avengers, Man From Snowy River, Legends of Tomorrow, James Bond, JAG, NCIS, Shadow, Last Man Standing, Batman Beyond, Veronica Mars, Elementary, Marvel, Sherlock, Teen Titans, Batman: Arkham Asylum, Fringe, Spider-Man, Spider-Man, PS4, X-Men: The Movie, Red Dead Redemption, Scrubs, Pirates of the Caribbean, Indiana Jones, Northern Exposure, Yellowstone, Longmire, Daredevil, Supergirl, Batwoman, and Blade.

 I’m a pretty laid-back type of person in general and prefer to enjoy life.